 Power Assisted: This method involves using a compression motor with a spinning rotation that is attached to a lipo cannula.

 During liposuction, one or more incisions are made near the treatment area(s).
 When possible, the incisions are created within the natural creases of the skin.
 Dr. Linder inserts a small hollow tube called a cannula through the incision to penetrate the underlying fat.
 The cannula is connected to a flexible tubing and suction pump.
 Dr. Linder then moves the cannula back and forth through the fat, vacuuming the fat out through the tube.

-Liposuction at Brighton Surgery Center is performed under general anesthesia with Board-Certified Anesthesiologist Dr. Hoffman.
+Liposuction at Brighton Surgery Center is performed under general anesthesia with Board-Certified Anesthesiologist.
 Laryngeal mask airways are used with the majority of patients.
 However, those who have a history of reflux or gastroesophageal disease are usually better candidates for endotracheal tube intubation.

 Preoperative: Patient is started on an intravenous antibiotic.